simon-javier/backup-manuscript-thesis/main.typ

 The following scope are set by the researchers:
 - The research is scheduled over a seven-month period, covering phases such as data collection, preprocessing, model development, evaluation, and deployment
 - The study will cover classifying nail features ranging 10 classes: Beau's Lines, Blue Nails, Clubbing, Healthy Nail, Koilonychia, Melanonychia, Muehrcke's Lines, Onychogryphosis, Pitting, and Terry's Nails.
-- The image dataset will be trained on five models: Resnet-50, VGG-16, RegNetY-16GF, EfficientNetV2-S, and SwinV2-B. The researchers will improve the model through iterative experimentations.
+- The image dataset will be trained on five models: Resnet-50, VGG-16, RegNetY-16GF, EfficientNetV2-S, and SwinV2-T. The researchers will improve the model through iterative experimentations.
 // To be updated to be more specific
-- The researchers will implement explainability tehcniques such as Grad-CAM to understand how the model came up with the classified nail.
+- The researchers will implement explainability techniques such as Grad-CAM to understand how the model came up with the classified nail.
 - The study makes inferences using Bayesian inference with probabilities derived from the curated statistical dataset.
 - The study will be developed on the web using frameworks like Flask.

 ==== Delimitations
 The following delimitations are set by the researchers:
 // Include ba natin nail segmentation?
-- The developed model does not detect individual features of the nail (like the lunula, nail bed, or color of the nail).
-It relies solely on the power of the CNN and ViT Models to detect from subtle to distinct features from the labeled dataset.
+- The developed model does not explicitly identify specific anatomical features of the nail, such as the lunula, nail bed, or nail color.
+Instead, it leverages the CNN and ViT architectures to automatically learn and detect relevant patterns and features from the labeled dataset, ranging from subtle changes like Muehrcke’s lines to distinct characteristics like onychogryphosis.
 - The developed system is not intended to function as a diagnostic tool.
 Unlike dermatologists or internal medicine physicians who incorporate a patient’s full medical history, laboratory results, and clinical examinations into their assessment, this system relies exclusively on statistical associations between nail features and systemic diseases.
 Consequently, its inferences are based on general probabilities rather than individualized medical data, which may oversimplify the complexity and multifactorial nature of systemic diseases.
 - The model will not analyze how severe a nail feature has become.
 It will only classify which nail feature it is.